Rapid Intervention Brigade

 The BIR is better equipped, trained and paid than ordinary units in Cameroon's army.
-The unit is led by a retired Israeli officer and reports directly to Cameroon's president, instead of to the ministry of defense.
+The unit is led by a retired Israeli officer and reports directly to the president of Cameroon, instead of to the ministry of defense.
 The BIR has worked closely with the US military since 2007 or earlier.
+Its main responsibilities include counter-insurgency, counter-terrorism, and anti-banditry.
+A part of the BIR's objectives includes controlling the illegal circulation of arms.
+The BIR has also been cited by poachers and ivory traders as a threat to illegal trade in animal goods.